Skip to main content

 Invited Talks/Keynotes

 • "Downward Pressure: Insights into Kindergarten Tutoring in Hong Kong".
-Invited seminar by Education and Social Research Institute at Manchester Metropolitan University (UK).
+Invited seminar by Education and Social Research Institute, Manchester Metropolitan University (UK).
 November 10, 2023.

 • "Publishing in English Language Journals: Strategies and Practical Advice".
 Invited Doctoral Seminar.
 School of Education, Ilia State University.
 June 26, 2023.
 Tbilisi, Georgia.